systemdemo/workshop/workshop/SERVICES/systemd-analyze-nginx.md

 OK
 ```

-> Note: on another panel you can do journalctl -f u nginx to follow the data, you can even se ethe access and error logs.
+> Note: on another panel you can do journalctl -f u nginx to follow the data, you can even see the access and error logs.

-##  first overrides to nginx.
+## Adding Overrides to nginx

-First let's get out of the way the simplest settings,
+First let's get out of the way the simplest settings:

-1. chances are that you don't need to read home directories at all.
+1. Chances are that you don't need to read home directories at all.
 2. We can assure that we won't change cgroups, modify kernel modules/tunables/logs.
 3. We can assume that things like devices (things under /dev) can remain private
-4. Already set in the parent unit, but let's also assume that we can use [`PrivateTmp`](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#PrivateTmp=)
+4. Already set in the parent unit, but let's also assume that we can use [`PrivateTmp=`](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#PrivateTmp=)

 ```
 [~] systemctl edit nginx
 ```

-Add this lines
+Add these lines:

 ```ini
 [Service]